MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ### Use the Trace Fixup

 An alternative technique to diagnosing packaged application compatibility issues is to use the Trace Fixup.
 This DLL is included with the PSF and provides a detailed diagnostic view of the app's behavior, similar to Process Monitor.
 It is specially designed to reveal application compatibility issues.
-To use the Trace Shim, add the DLL to the package, add the following fragment to your config.json, and then package and install your application.
+To use the Trace Fixup, add the DLL to the package, add the following fragment to your config.json, and then package and install your application.

 ```json
 {